ansys/pyaedt-toolkits-antenna/doc/source/Getting_started.rst

       desktop.add_custom_toolkit("AntennaWizard")
       exit()

 #.
-Close the console and open the toolkit, if you do not restart AEDT, you need to *Update Menu*:
+Close the console and open the toolkit.
+If the toolkit does not appear, please restart AEDT:

     .. image:: ./_static/toolkit_in_AEDT.png
       :width: 800
       :alt: Antenna toolkit in AEDT

 #.
-The Antenna Wizard is connected directly to the AEDT session:
+Click on Antenna Wizard, the toolkit is directly linked to the AEDT session:

     .. image:: ./_static/design_connected.png
       :width: 800